- Vegan Trademark

 Switch4Good is a nonprofit of dairy-free scientists, medical experts, dietitians, and athletes helping others live better and do more by ditching dairy and making the switch to plant-based fuel.
 Using evidence-backed research, Switch4Good aims to disrupt the status quo and eliminate dependence on dairy for the sake of improved health, enhanced athletic performance, planetary responsibility, and food justice.

-American Vegan Society is the U.S. agent for The Vegan Society’s Trademark.
+American Vegan Society is the North American agent for The Vegan Society’s Trademark.
 More info here.

 Veganuary is a nonprofit organization that encourages people worldwide to try vegan for January and beyond.
 Throughout the year, Veganuary encourages and supports people and businesses alike to move to a plant-based diet as a way of protecting the environment, preventing animal suffering, and improving the health of millions of people.

-VegEvents is the largest vegan event calendar and weekly event newsletter.
-Find an in-person or virtual event where you can gain support for going or staying vegan.
+VegEvents is the vegan event calendar.
+Find a conference, festival, or market where you can gain support for going or staying vegan.

 VegMovies has the largest collection of vegan movies and documentaries.
 Find something vegan-friendly and animal-friendly to watch or recommend today.

 VegResources.com is your digital vegan welcome packet.
 Find answers to any questions you have about going vegan.